 Aromatherapy is especially suited for treating tension headaches.
 Massages, warm baths, and even just a few drops of lavender essential oil applied to the temples can bring quick results.

 Headaches due to excess mucus or sinus problems are eased by using herbs with decongestant properties, by breathing fresh clean air, and by limiting or removing dairy products from the diet.
 Peppermint, eucalyptus, horseradish, lavender, ginger, and rosemary can all help a sinus headache.
 Add extra apples, fresh pineapples, cranberry juice, green salads, brown rice, cider vinegar, and honey to the diet.
 These essential oils and foods help thin mucus.

 Migraine headaches can be caused by food intolerances and pollutants.
 In theses cases liver cleansing and removal of toxins can really help.
 Agrimony and dandelion tea should be taken regularly.
 Avoid smoke and other air pollutants like mold and exhaust fumes.

-Cluster headaches are linked to food allergies.
-These headaches are described as two or more sudden attaches a day, usually with severe pain localized over the eyes or a spot on the forehead.
+Cluster headaches are described as two or more sudden attaches a day, usually with severe pain localized over the eyes or a spot on the forehead.
 Cluster headaches indicate a brain imbalance and sometimes occur after eating a food that one craves.
 This is the “trigger” food.
 Avoid common trigger foods like smoked salmon, pickled fish, aged cheese, nitrates, red wine, avocados, caffeine, chocolate, yogurt, and artificial sweeteners.
 Drink a vegetable blend containing celery and carrot juice, recline in a comfortable position, and apply a cold compress containing lavender essential oil over the forehead at the first sign of a cluster headache.

-Migraines are often linked to the menstrual cycle and hormonal changes.
 Black cohosh, catnip, and sage are very useful during these times.
-Exercise can also help.
+Exercise can also help ward off migraine headache.

 Try to eat something high in magnesium when suffering with a headache.
 Greens, sea food, nuts, whole grains, and molasses are examples.
 Vitamin C can also help.
 Avoid all MSG, soft drinks, liquor, and red meat.

 Feverfew is also a herbal remedy for headache but should be taken regularly to ward off the headache or migraine.
 It stops headaches from starting in the first place but doesn't help once the pain starts.